AdobeDocs/journey-optimizer-learn.en/help/summit-lab-assets/l535-assets.md

 recommendations: noDisplay, noCatalog
 hide: yes
 hidefromtoc: yes
+exl-id: 1c3f4341-1293-463d-bee0-57440fcff23a
 ---
 # Summit Lab L535- Cheat Sheet

 This page has text and links that are being used in the L535 Summit Lab.
 It allows you to copy and paste the content into your Journey Optimizer messages.